 Make it a game

 One of the main features of children’s fitness trackers is the ability to turn fitness into a game.
-Many of devices have in-built game functions which will help kids get even more enjoyment out of active play.
+Many devices have in-built game functions which can help kids get even more enjoyment out of active play.

 Even if yours does not have this feature, you can create a game for them.
-Ask your kids to see how many steps they can do in the week – if they beat their targets every day, then they have won.
-Rewards can be included such as a small snack or toy if you feel that they need the extra motivation.
-You can also encourage them to play more active games, such as sports or running games, in order to beat their targets.
+Ask your kids to see how many steps they can do in the week – if they beat their target, then they have won.
+Throw in some rewards if you feel they need some extra motivation.
+You can also encourage them to play more active games, such as sports or running games, to help beat their targets.

 Start a competition

 If you have more than one child, you can definitely turn fitness into a friendly competition.
 You can also get together with other parents to have a competition between school friends.

 Whether the winner is chosen daily, weekly, or even monthly, your kids will want to do as much as they can to get the prize.
 Where siblings are concerned, just make sure that the targets are realistic for all – a younger child would otherwise be beaten every week by an older one thanks to their naturally stronger abilities.

 Or how about getting in on the competition?
 You can, for example, link up Garmin’s new Vivofit 4 for adults, with Vivofit Jr for kids to get the whole family moving.
 Once the competition is over, you’ll see the total number of steps for the challenge on your devices, and find out who won.